mjvo/vms202d/content/slides/2022-08-31/_index.md

 * Some representations we think of as <span class="underline">mimetic</span> (aim to be a "mirror copy" of the real/material world).

 * But all representation is **mediated** in some way, refracting that mirror image.

+???
+Throughout history, debates about representation have considered whether representations reflect the world as it is, mirroring it back to us through imitation or mimesis, or whether we construct the world and its meaning through representations that are abstract and not mimetic or imitative of physical form.
+(S&C 19)

 ---
 class: img-left